 So what does it involve?

-Reading between the lines, with the Helpful Content Update Google aims to penalize those Web sites that host relatively large amounts of unsatisfactory or useless content created primarily for search engine rankings: in short, all those pages that are over-optimized from an SEO perspective, but poor in value, they will be overshadowed in results and lose positions.
+Reading between the lines, with the Helpful Content Update Google aims to penalize those Web sites that host relatively large amounts of unsatisfactory or useless content created primarily for search engine rankings: in a nutshell, all those pages that are over-optimized from an SEO perspective, but poor in value, they will be overshadowed in results and lose positions.

 The update "will help ensure that unoriginal, low-quality content does not rank high in search," Google said.
 For example, pages that simply channel content from other sources without providing any value or unique insights.